farlee2121/DevEssentialsBlog/content/draft/2023-05-08-clarifying-event-storms-with-data-models.md

   constraints: Should be unique.
 Doesn't need to be human readable.
 ```

-At this point the team feels like the model is clear enough.
-There's little risk in the rest.
+At this point the team feels like `CancelOrderRequest` and all it's members are clear enough.
+There's little risk in the `ShopperCancelReason`.

-So, the final model looks roughly like this
+At this point, the final model looks roughly like this

 ```
 workflow CancelOrder =